Accounting: Make Your Future Count!

 Consulting for Start-Ups and Not-for-Profits (MGMT 59000) This is an experiential, service learning course designed to get students involved in real-world accounting projects that will give them the opportunity to apply some of the knowledge that they have spent years acquiring.
 Students will be organized in small teams working on accounting projects for local start-up businesses and non-profit organizations.
 The first three weeks will be spent in a classroom setting, with presentations on how to conduct client service engagements and how to successfully carry out the projects that are available.
 After the initial classroom sessions, student teams will, with faculty guidance, run a consulting engagement, meeting with the clients to determine their needs and expectations, doing the agreed-upon work, and delivering the output to the client organization.
 Professor Janes

 Advanced Auditing and Professional Practice (MGMT 63900)This course is designed to help students prepare for their professional careers by strengthening their understanding of the CPA’s attest function and familiarizing them with current assurance issues.
 After finishing the course, students should understand the current state of Enterprise Risk Management and tools for risk evaluation, be able to identify best practices related to external audit, be prepared to manage an audit group, understand the key aspects of being an audit consultant and be able to work with all levels of internal and external audit professionals.
 Throughout the course, students will have opportunities to improve their written and oral communication skills, particularly as they relate to communication in the audit setting.
 The course will also emphasize the impact of recent and current regulatory actions, including the Sarbanes-Oxley Act of 2002, on the audit profession.
 Students are expected to have already taken MGMT 50600, Auditing, or its equivalent.
-Scott Sorensen, CPA
+Robert Colin, CPA